vinitkumar/vinitkumar.me/content/blog/memory-efficient-python/index.md

     print(user.name, user.age)
 ```

-Seems pretty harmless, right.
-Well, it is if your Queryset is pretty small and those objects are small.
+Seems pretty harmless, right?
+Well, it is if your Queryset/List is pretty small and those objects are small.
 But what if you have more than a couple of hundred thousand records in that table and what all_users is a pretty big list.
 Does it still makes sense to use this, or do we need a better technique to deal with this?

 Well, indeed, there is a much better way to deal with this.